ghou1337/-carsharing-service/README.md

 ## Project Focus
 While the frontend plays a crucial role, my primary focus during development was on the backend.
 I dedicated efforts to implement robust backend functionalities, ensuring seamless interactions and reliable data management, including details about cars and user balances.

-Feel free to explore the repository and contribute to the further enhancement of this carsharing service!
->>>>>>> origin/solid-auth-v2-branch